NativeScript/docs-v7/core-concepts/testing.md

 Before running your tests, verify that your development machine and your testing devices meet the following prerequisites.

-* The Android native emulators on which you want to run your tests must be running on your development machine.
+* The Android native emulators<Comment: or the IOS native emulator> on which you want to run your tests must be running on your development machine.
 To verify that your machine recognizes the devices, run the following command.
 <Comment: You run the same command to recognize the emulator and the device?
 To me, it seems like the first code snippet would have some reference to an emulator.
 What if you have both the emulator and the device connected to your development machine?
 Also, should the customer run something to recognize an iOS emulator or device or does it just work?
 It seems odd, to me, that iOS is not mentioned in this section.>
 	```Shell
 	tns device